Team364/2018robot-2018java8/README.md

 # Team364-2018java

 # Notes:
 This codebase uses GradleRIO.
+To initialize the project, run:

+`./gradlew`

 To build and deploy, run these commands:

-`./gradlew build`
+`./gradlew build --offline`

-`./gradlew deploy`
+`./gradlew deploy --offline`

 If on Mac/Linux, and running those commands gives a permission denied error, run: